WSCR (AM): WSCR

 From 2001 to 2008, the station was the flagship for Chicago Blackhawks hockey, until their move to WGN.
 WSCR was also the radio home for the Chicago White Sox baseball team from 2006 to 2015, until their departure to WLS at the conclusion of the 2015 season.

 Viacom, which had acquired the shares in Infinity Broadcasting it did not already own on February 21, 2001, split into two companies at the end of 2005; Infinity became part of CBS Corporation, and in preparation was renamed CBS Radio on December 14, 2005.
 In 2010, WSCR's studios were moved to Two Prudential Plaza, home to several other CBS Radio stations.

 The Chicago Cubs made WSCR the flagship of their radio network following the White Sox' departure to WLS.
 When the Cubs left WGN for CBS Radio following the 2014 season, the Cubs were heard on WBBM 780 AM.
 A clause in the Cubs' deal with CBS allowed a one-time move to WSCR in the event that the White Sox left the station.
 The move was officially announced on November 11, 2015.
 The Cubs' first year on WSCR paid immediate dividends, as the team won the 2016 World Series, its first world championship in 108 years, and the first since the birth of radio and modern communications.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (the forerunner of present-day Audacy).
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 On January 31, 2018, Entercom announced that WSCR would become the new flagship station for the Chicago Bulls on February 3, 2018, after Cumulus Media nullified its contract with the team to carry games on WLS after Cumulus filed for Chapter 11 bankruptcy.